Libensemble/libensemble/docs/resource_manager/overview.rst

 ..
 SH TODO - link to alloc function writer guide - where should add something on resources in sim_work/gen_work - or directly with assign_resources.

-The particular nodes and slots assigned to each worker will follow the libEnsenble built-in scheduler, although users can provide an alternative scheduler via the allocation function. ***link***.
+The particular nodes and slots assigned to each worker will follow the libEnsenble built-in scheduler, although users can provide an alternative scheduler via the :doc:`allocation function<../function_guides/allocator>`.
 In short, the scheduler will preference fitting simulations onto a node, and using even splits across nodes, if necessary.

 In the user's simulation function, the resources supplied to the worker can be interogated directly via the resources class attribute.
-Note also that libEnsembles executors (e.g.~ the MPIExecutor **link**) is aware of these supplied resources, and if not given any of num_nodes,num_procs or procs_per_node in the submit function, it will try to use all nodes and CPU cores available.
+Note also that libEnsembles executors (e.g.~ the :doc:`MPI Executor<../executor/mpi_executor>`) is aware of these supplied resources, and if not given any of *num_nodes*, *num_procs* or *procs_per_node* in the submit function, it will try to use all nodes and CPU cores available.

 `six_hump_camel.py`_ has two examples of how resource information for the worker may be accessed in the sim function (functions *six_hump_camel_with_variable_resources* and *six_hump_camel_CUDA_variable_resources*).